microsoft/Office-Online-Test-Tools-and-Documentation/docs/online/src/scenarios/proofkeys.rst

   expected proof value.
 * Verify you're using the same encoding for any special characters that may be in the URL.
 * Verify you're using an HTTPS URL if your WOPI endpoints are HTTPS.
 This is especially important if you have SSL termination in your network prior to your WOPI request handlers.
-In this case, the URL Office Online will use to sign the requests will be HTTPS, but the URL your WOPI handlers ultimately receive will be HTTP.
-If you simply use the incoming request URL your expected proof will not match the signature provided by Office Online.
+In this case, the URL |wac| will use to sign the requests will be HTTPS, but the URL your WOPI handlers ultimately receive will be HTTP.
+If you simply use the incoming request URL your expected proof will not match the signature provided by |wac|.

 In addition, use the :ref:`Proof key unit tests` to verify your implementation with sample data.